CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

 	From here you will be presented with our home page.
 To use the site you will need to register with a username and password of your choosing.
 To post book into the site go to the sell tab and fill out all the informatino for the book.
 To buy a book, go to buy tab and fill out the information for the book you are looking for.

-To veiw the front end of the application.
+To view the front end of the application.
 To view the HTML files created.
 Navigate to "HTML files" folder

 To view the database files of our applictiion.